paulopacitti/ifood-mle2-challenge/README.md

 You can run the API by running the container with the following arguments:
 - `MODEL_PATH`: Specifies the path where the models are stored.
 - `DEVICE`: Specifies the device to be used for model execution (defined by [torch.device](https://pytorch.org/docs/stable/tensor_attributes.html#torch.device)).
+- `SYSTEM_PROMPT`: Specifies the system prompt to be used for the model.
+Default value is `translate to SQL: `.

 A volume is needed to access the trained model.
 Then, run the docker container with the following command: